 The U.S. housing sector, particularly single-family home construction, remains the leading consumer of B.C. lumber, panels, cedar products and value-added wood products.
 However, with the market moving toward multi-family living, FII is focusing its funding support on work that expands wood beyond the single-family residential segment and into growth opportunity sectors in multi-family/multi-storey construction and non-residential (commercial, institutional and recreational) construction.
-These segments have significant opportunity to increase wood's market share and to expand opportunities to use wood both structurally and architecturally.
+These segments have significant potential to increase wood's market share and to expand opportunities to use wood both structurally and architecturally.
+They also support the expanded use of mass timber building systems.
 FII funding specifically focuses on growing wood use in these segments.